 This post is the first in a 2-part series in which our primary objective is to share hat display stand examples that can serve as the basis for a successful retail merchandising program.
 Caps, hats, knits, and other types of headwear represent a huge product segment within the apparel category.
 It’s a $3+ billion business and has been growing as a result of a recovering economy, growth is outdoor sporting activities, demographic shifts, and changing fashion trends.

 Headwear is an impulse category as much as it is a destination item.
 This, combined with the fact that the industry is highly fragmented and extraordinarily competitive, underscores the importance of having an effective retail display.
-Today, we’ll look at the first 10 of 20 examples of headwear displays that we hope will provide some creative inspiration for your next POP display project.
+Today, we’ll look at the first 10 of 20 examples of ball cap displays & other headwear racks that we hope will provide some creative inspiration for your next POP display project.
 In Part II of this blog series, we’ll review the other 10 display examples.